LLC vs Corporation

-A corporation offers limited liability protection but has complex operational procedures and tax options that often don’t provide tax advantages to small businesses.
+A corporation offers personal liability protection but has complex operational procedures and tax options that don’t provide tax advantages to most small businesses.

-Only small businesses that need to attract outside investors should form a corporation.
+Only small businesses and startups that need to attract outside investors or carry over large amounts of profit from year to year should form a corporation.

-Pass-through taxation means the net income (profit minus expenses) of the business passes through to the LLC member(s) individual tax returns.
-This means the business itself will not be taxed and you will only be subject to income tax on the business's net income.
-Distributions are subject to both income tax and FICA taxes.
+Pass-through taxation means the net income (net profit minus expenses) of the business passes through to the LLC member(s) individual tax returns.
+This means the business itself will not be taxed and the owner(s) will only have to pay taxes on their portion of the net income and on any dividends (distributions) they receive.

 A corporation's net income is taxed once on the corporate level at 21%.
 If any of that profit is paid as dividends to shareholders, they pay income tax and FICA taxes on the dividend as well.

-Limited liability companies (LLC) are a simple business structure: they require less paperwork, less administrative overhead, and are much easier to start and maintain than a corporation.
+Limited liability companies (LLCs) are a simple business structure: they require less paperwork, have less administrative overhead, and are much easier to start and maintain than a corporation.

 LLCs are also adaptable and can elect to become corporations at a later date.
 This makes LLCs a great starting point for your business to grow.

-An LLC taxed as an S corporation (S corp) is the best choice for your business if:
+An LLC taxed as an S corporation (S corp) is the best choice for a small business if:

-- the business generates enough profit to pay you a "reasonable salary"
+- The business generates enough profit to pay the business owner a "reasonable salary"

-- you expect significant distributions year over year
+- The business owner expects to pay themselves significant distributions year over year

-- you can reach the break-even point between payroll costs and tax savings
+- The Business owner can reach the break-even point between payroll costs and tax savings

-- you don't need to attract investors (investors=corporation)
+- The business doesn’t need to attract investors (investors=corporation)